 So after considering all the components of 17c, let’s add it all up, using the vehicle above.
 Let’s assume this ford hybrid sustained $12,000 in damage caused by front end collision that deployed the airbags.

 $1,098 x 0.47 = $515 (mileage modifier)

 The insurance offer in this case would be $515.
 Not bad, maybe 1 car payment, most people will take it, not realizing that when they go to trade the vehicle in, the dealer will shave $4,000 to $5,000 off the car’s value!
 Not fair, is it now?

 The bottom line is this: 17c is wrong and unfair.
 Diminished value can ONLY be obtained with an appraisal based on current market data, a detailed analysis, a physical inspection or assessment NOT by using an arbitrary formula written by an insurance executive!

-This article was written by Antoine Rached, commercial reproduction is prohibited without the author’s consent.
+This article was written by Tony Rached, commercial reproduction is prohibited without the author’s consent.